Wicked (Ice Cube song): Certifications

-KoЯn version
+Korn version

-American nu metal band KoЯn recorded a cover of "Wicked" for their second album Life Is Peachy (1996), featuring guest vocals by Chino Moreno of Deftones.
+American nu metal band Korn recorded a cover of "Wicked" for their second album Life Is Peachy, featuring guest vocals by Chino Moreno of Deftones.
 Sources describe the recording as part of the 1990s rap-metal and nu-metal crossover movement.

-The cover became one of the most widely discussed reinterpretations on Life Is Peachy and marked the first official collaboration between Ice Cube and Korn, preceding Cube's later participation in the band's 1998 Family Values Tour.
+The cover drew attention as one of the more notable tracks on Life Is Peachy and led to Korn's first proper collaboration with Ice Cube on "Children of the Korn", which came before his appearance on the band's 1998 Family Values Tour.

 Critical reception

-Revolver praised the interplay between Jonathan Davis and Chino Moreno, describing the track as a raw, loose, and unusually intimate tribute to Ice Cube's original.

-Kerrang! highlighted Davis's chorus as one of his most unrestrained early scatting performances, emblematic of his emerging nu-metal vocal style.
+In a 2025 Revolver article, Gregory Adams described the interplay between frontman Jonathan Davis and Moreno on "Wicked" as raw, loose, and unusually intimate.
+Kerrang! highlighted the chorus of "Wicked" as one of Davis's most unrestrained early scatting performances, reflecting his developing nu-metal vocal style.
+The cover has been cited as an example of nu-metal's blending of hip-hop and heavy music influences.

-Louder further noted that the cover served as an important bridge between hip-hop and heavy music during the decade, helping introduce Ice Cube to the nu-metal generation.